Stability of a DC Microgrid with a Nonlinear Nested Control Framework: The Fast Communication Scenario: System Modeling and Control Framework

 The DC microgrid is based on the models presented in \cite{Babak_Base_Article} and \cite{Babak_Set_Point}.
 The agents are the distributed generators (DGs), located close to the power-consuming loads (ZI-loads), and are effectively interfaced with the rest of the MG through voltage-controlled converters.
-The converters are considered equivalent zero-order models, hence, the internal voltage controller and associated dynamics are not considered in this paper.
+Due to the fast dynamics of power electronic converters, their equivalent zero-order models are considered in this paper.
 The DGs are interconnected both electrically and via distributed communication links, forming a cyber-physical grid.
 Graph theory is used to establish the physical and virtual interconnections---see Appendix A in \cite{Babak_AC} for the precise definitions of the included graphs.
-Following the model presented in Fig. \ref{Image:TOT_EL}, the electrical dynamics for the $i$th DG, connected to the $j$th transmission line and the $k$th power-consuming load are presented in \eqref{eq:Physical-Layer}.
+Following the model illustrated in Fig. \ref{Image:TOT_EL}, the electrical dynamics for the $i$-th DG ($i \in \mathcal{G}$), connected to the $j$-th power line ($j \in \mathcal{E}$) and the $k$-th power-consuming load ($k \in \mathcal{N}$) are presented in \eqref{eq:Physical-Layer}.